 Avoid group effects

 Often participants vote for options that have already received votes from other users.
 With PollUnit's Advanced Settings you can turn your dot voting into a private vote.
 So the participants can not see the votes of the other participants.
-The result is only visible when the PollUnit is closed.
 The creator can see the result at any time.